EngineerBetter/engineerbetter-hugo/content/blog/suse-caasp-on-aws.md

 <a href="https://documentation.suse.com/suse-caasp/4.2/html/caasp-deployment/images/caasp_cluster_components.png"><img class="image fit" src="https://documentation.suse.com/suse-caasp/4.2/html/caasp-deployment/images/caasp_cluster_components.png" /></a>

 ## Why would you want to use it?
-To put it plainly, you're an Enterprise organisation that wants to utilise the benefits of Kubernetes (reduced infrastructure costs, faster application delivery cycle times, all-round improvements to productivity and so on), BUT you're an _Enterprise_ so you need a solution that will get sign-off from the security team - a fully supported solution based on a robust container OS helps ticks those boxes.
+To put it plainly, you're an enterprise organisation that wants to utilise the benefits of Kubernetes (reduced infrastructure costs, faster application delivery cycle times, all-round improvements to productivity and so on), BUT you're an _enterprise_ so you need a solution that will get sign-off from the security team - a fully supported solution based on a robust container OS helps ticks those boxes.

 Additionally, because SUSE's certified distribution of upstream Kubernetes utilises only Kubernetes' features and APIs (no unnecessary additional layers or special APIs), there's no vendor lock-in.
 If you think one day you might want to move Kubernetes to another cloud provider, or utilise Kubernetes across multiple public and private clouds (or non-cloud resources), SUSE CaaS Platform provides an out of the box portable solution.